 How to stencil, my fav supplies, how to store, how to clean, what to make, where to purchase these stencils, and more!

 I’m a 20 year sign maker by trade.
 So when I started creating old signs for my own home, readers desired to make the same designs.
 Hence… the stencils were born!
-So now anyone can… in minutes!
+So now you can make the signs I make too!

-As with any hobby, you’ll want to stock some basics.
+As with any hobby, you’ll want to stock some basic supplies.

 I suggest to gather these things up, and have them all nearby before you start.
 There is nothing quite like having to run alllllll the way upstairs, while juggling four invaluable stencil brushes threatening to dry up on you…